I love making wreaths now for fall and this has to be my favorite DIY wreath ever! Copper is the perfect accent color for fall, don’t you think?

 Next, I painted the leaves and I love how they came out.

-I even wiped some of the paint off to allow some of the copper shine through.
+I even wiped some of the paint off to allow some of the copper to shine through.

 Here is how the leaves looked when they were all painted.

-I painted the metal wreath frame with some of my leftover copper paint.
+The metal wreath frame was sprayed with some of my leftover copper paint.

 To attach the leaves to the wreath frame, just glue them to the frame, one at a time.